rajorshiroy/makaut/README.md

 ## Windows Release:

-If you want to run the program directly without python or any other dependency on your windows pc, download the latest build from the bilow link: https://github.com/rajorshiroy/makaut/releases
+If you want to run the program directly without python or any other dependency on your windows pc, download the latest build from the link below: https://github.com/rajorshiroy/makaut/releases